About Us

 A: In general, the seasonal and part-time nature of this employment should not be something that would significantly impact qualifying for services.
 As always, we suggest you reach out to your County Case Worker to confirm.

-Q: How can we be sure we are on the list for the 2025 Summer Season?
+Q: How can we be sure we are on the list for the 2026 or 2027 Summer Season?

-A: To be sure you get updates about Summer 2025 employment opportunities, sign up to receive news and updates at the bottom of this page.
+A: To be sure you get updates about Summer 2027, employment opportunities, sign up to receive news and updates at the bottom of this page with Summer 2026 approaching, please contact us directly for opportunities.

 Q: Do you only help people with intellectual disabilities?